Risk Minimization, Regret Minimization and Progressive Hedging Algorithms: The dual representation of risk and regret measures

-On the other hand, if $\cR(\cdot)$ and $\VV(\cdot)$ have relationship (\ref{e:vtor}), then by (\ref{e:vtor}) and (\ref{e:maxmineq1}), we get It is easy to see that $\QQQQ\cap\cP$ is a nonempty, convex and closed subset of $\LL^2$, and therefore, it is the risk envelope of $\cR(\cdot)$.
-By the uniqueness of risk envelope, we get $\QQ=\QQQQ\cap\cP$.\endproof
+Conversely, if $\cR$ and $\VV$ have relationship (\ref{e:vtor}), then by (\ref{e:vtor}) and (\ref{e:maxmineq1}) we get It is easy to see that $\QQQQ\cap\cP$ is a nonempty, convex and closed subset of $\LL^2$, and therefore, it is a risk envelope of $\cR$.
+By the uniqueness of risk envelope, we have $\QQ=\QQQQ\cap\cP$.\endproof

 Theorem \ref{t:main} has some overlapping with Theorem 2.2 in Rockafellar and Royset (2015), as well as the Envelope Theorem in Rockafellar and Uryasev (2013).
-However, the relationship on the two envelopes is new.
-Besides, the result is derived by a different and elementary approach without involving the conjugate function theory in paired space (Rockafellar, 1974).
-Theorem \ref{t:main} provides a way to determine a coherent regret measure $\VV(\cdot)$ corresponding to a given coherent risk measure $\cR(\cdot)$ as follows.
-Given a coherent risk measure $\cR(\cdot)$, find its risk envelope $\QQ$, relax the condition ``$\E(\Q)=1$'' to get $\QQQQ$, then (\ref{e:v1}) determines the corresponding $\VV(\cdot)$.
-Note that since there may be more than one way to relax the condition ``$\E(\Q)=1$'', there may be more than one $\VV(\cdot)$ corresponding to one $\cR(\cdot)$ as well.
-Furthermore, given finite $\cR(\cdot)$, if we want to find a finite $\VV(\cdot)$ then we should select a bounded $\QQQQ$ in $\LL^2$.
-Let us see some examples next.
+However, the relationship on the two envelopes appears to be new.
+Note that the result is derived by an elementary approach without involving the conjugate function theory in paired space (Rockafellar, 1966, 1974).
+Theorem \ref{t:main} provides a way to determine a coherent regret measure $\VV$ corresponding to a given coherent risk measure $\cR$ as follows.
+Given a coherent risk measure $\cR$, find its risk envelope $\QQ$, and relax the condition ``$\E(\Q)=1$'' to get $\QQQQ$, then (\ref{e:v1}) determines the corresponding $\VV$.
+Note that since there may be more than one way to relax the condition ``$\E(\Q)=1$'', there may be more than one $\VV$ corresponding to the same $\cR$ as well.

+A complication for applying Theorem 1 is the requirement of weak compactness for $\t\cQ$.
+Since under the one-to-one correspondence between nonempty closed convex sets in $\sL^2$ and closed positive homogeneous convex functions on $\sL^2$ (Rockafellar, 1966), the set $\t\cQ$ is weakly compact if and only if the function $\cV$ is continuous everywhere.
+Thus, this obstacle can be removed by checking the global continuity of $\cV$ on $\sL^2,$ which is specifically true if the random variable has a finite discrete distribution (Rockafellar and Uryasev, 2013) as in the case when the progressive hedging algorithm is considered.
+We write this observation as a corollary below. \begin{corollary} \reft{t:main} remains to be true if the condition ``$\t\cQ$ is weakly compact" is replaced by ``$\cV$ is continuous everywhere". \end{corollary}